Redwood20/Luxor-Like/README.md

 A small Luxor inspired drawing API for Python

 "Hey Red, why not just use Luxor instead of building a whole API for Python?"
-- cause I'm lazy
+- Cause I'm lazy

 "Hey Red, wouldn't it be less work to just use Luxor?"
-- probably.
+- Probably.
 No further questions.

   ex:
 from luxor_like import png, sethue, circle, O